etwk/blog/content/lists/books.md

 	- [ ] Adults in the Room: My Battle with the European and American Deep Establishment #politics
 - [ ] The Lever of Riches: Technological Creativity and Economic Progress (Joel Mokyr) #history #technology #bumingbai #must
 - [ ] Making Sense of Chaos: A Better Economics for a Better World (J. Doyne Farmer)
+- [ ] Bailout Nation: How Greed and Easy Money Corrupted Wall Street and Shook the World Economy (Barry Ritholtz, Aaron Task) #event
+- [ ] Principles of Macroeconomics (Betsey Stevenson, Justin Wolfers) #textbook #beginner
+- [ ] The Road to Freedom: Economics and the Good Society (Joseph E. Stiglitz) #must
+- [ ] Our Dollar, Your Problem: An Insider's View of Seven Turbulent Decades of Global Finance, and the Road Ahead (Kenneth Rogoff)
+- [ ] The Twilight Before the Storm: From the Fractured 1930s to Today's Crisis Culture (Viktor Shvets)

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life